 Select the Linker category of properties and, pick the Input option under that.
 In the Additional Dependencies property, add the library for your schema, such as ap203lib.lib for the AP203 library classes.
 The correct library name is listed on the documentation page for each schema.
 Next, add the ROSE library rose.lib.
 If your program includes Part 28 XML support you must also add p28e2.lib to the list of libraries.

 Finally, you must tell the linker where to find the library files.
-The ST-Developer Windows installation contains programming libraries built for use with Visual Studio 2010 (VC10) using the /MD or /MT flags, as well as versions that are link compatible with other compilers.
+The ST-Developer Windows installation contains programming libraries built for use with Visual Studio 2010 (VC10) using the /MD flag, as well as versions that are link compatible with other compilers.
 These are kept in different subdirectories under the ST-Developer "lib" directory.
 The library directories available for Visual Studio 2010 are as follows:

 Select the Linker category of properties and, pick the General options under that.
 In the Additional Library Directories property, add the appropriate ST-Developer library directory.